bneron/CRAW_singularity/doc/source/quickstart.rst

 craw_coverage
 =============

-`craw_coverage` need 2 files as inputs: the bam file and the annotation file.
+craw_coverage* need a file bam or wig to compute coverage and an annotation file to specify on which regions to compute these coverages.

  * the -b or --bam allow to specify the path to the bam file.
  * or alternatively the -w, --wig option to specify the path to the wig file.